AnaviTechnology/anavi-docs/anavi-macro-pad-8/anavi-macro-pad-8.md

 ANAVI Macro Pad 8 is an entirely open source project that combines open source hardware with free and open source software.
 It has been certified by [Open Source Hardware Association under UID BG000072](https://certification.oshwa.org/bg000072.html).

 Only free and open source software tools like KiCad, OpenSCAD, and Inkscape were used to design ANAVI Macro Pad 8.
 [Quantum Mechanical Keyboard (QMK)](https://qmk.fm/)  is the default open source firmware.
 Arduino sketches will be available as examples for people interested in explore embedded development with a mini keyboard.
 Source code and schematics are [available on GitHub](https://github.com/anavitechnology/).
-A comprehensive user's manual will be provided.

 ## Features

-ANAVI Macro Pad 8 Raspberry Pi HAT includes:
+ANAVI Macro Pad 8 includes:

 * **Keyswitches:** Eight Cherry MX-style pads
    * Developer Kit includes eight Gateron red, linear, non-clicky mechanical switches and transparent keycaps with red LED backlighting